With their wild, bright fronds extending outwards at all angles, outdoor ferns make a beautiful addition to home gardens.

 You will not be able to grow tropical ferns outdoors if you live in a place with a cold season during which temperatures drop below sixty degrees.

-If you suspect your fern is dying because of cold damage, make sure it is a fern variety that can handle living outdoors in your climate by double-checking its temperature requirements.
+If you suspect your fern is dying because of cold damage, ensure it is a fern variety that can handle living outdoors in your climate by double-checking its temperature requirements.

 Signs that a fern is dying because it is too cold include wilting and yellowing leaves.
-If your fern appears to be suffering because of the temperature, trying adding a layer of mulch around its base to keep its roots warm.
+If your fern appears to suffer from the temperature, try adding a layer of mulch around its base to keep its roots warm.